 We have a broad and differentiated clinical pipeline of multiple product candidates, each for multiple indications.
-Our focus is on clinically validated targets and biomarkers, and we believe that our proprietary clinical programs are well-suited for a precision-medicine approach.
-Our pipeline also includes two partnered clinical-stage programs.
+Our focus is on clinically validated targets and biomarkers, and we believe that our clinical programs are well-suited for combination or stand-alone therapies.

 We target some of the largest epithelial cancer indications, such as colorectal, lung, brain, breast, pancreatic and head and neck cancers, with the potential to expand into other indications and earlier lines of treatment.

-In addition to our clinical trials, we maintain extensive proprietary and partnered discovery and preclinical activities to continue to realize the potential of our mAb mixture platform.
+In addition to our clinical trials, we maintain extensive proprietary and partnered discovery and preclinical activities to continue to realize the potential of our technology platform.

 What are antibodies?